arcusmaximus/SottrModTools/Documentation.md

 and no longer collide with it ingame.
 (This also means you should normally keep the collisions around in your Blender file, as otherwise, the cloth strips won't collide with anything.)

-Once you're done making your changes, export the model as usual (File → Export → SOTTR model), making sure to check "Export skeleton" and "Export cloth" in the file chooser.
+Once you're done making your changes, export the model as usual (File → Export → Tomb Raider Reboot model), making sure to check "Export skeleton" and "Export cloth" in the file chooser.

+### TR2013

+TR2013 is a bit more annoying to get custom cloth physics into.
+Rather than putting the clothstrips and bones in the outfit itself like with the other games, they need to be put in laracroft.drm:

+- Import both laracroft.drm and the outfit you want to mod into the same Blender scene.
+- Set up your custom cloth strip meshes under the laracroft skeleton and regenerate the physics bones as usual.
+- Update the outfit skeleton to match the laracroft skeleton.
+You can do this by deleting all the bones in the outfit skeleton (make sure all the bone groups are visible first), duplicating the laracroft skeleton, and then joining this duplicate into the outfit skeleton: select the duplicate laracroft skeleton, then the outfit skeleton, and finally press Ctrl-J while the mouse hovers of the 3D Viewport.
+- Update the outfit mesh, adding vertex weights for the physics bones in the outfit skeleton.
+- When you're done, export both the laracroft model (for the skeleton and cloth strips) and the outfit model (for the mesh).

 ## External resource references